sciadi98/dissertation-steiger-2022/README.md

 ![Alt text](figures/image-5.png)

-*Install dependencies*
+*How to install dependencies*

-1. Right click "install.command" file > open > open (see example in section App > Open app)
+1. Right click "install.command" file > click open > click open > Open app
 2. Wait until the session is finished, then close the terminal (the process could take several seconds)

 **The installation steps must be executed only the first time.
-If you move the main directory after the installation of the dependencies the app will stop working and it must be unistalled (delete main direcory) and re install it**
+If you move the main directory after the installation of the dependencies the app will stop working and it must be unistalled (delete main directory) and re install it**

 ### App

-*Prepare the dataset*
+*How to prepare the dataset*
 1. Use the template provided in the main directory
 2. The template can be fill with the following variables: E, D or I (shape);  V or I/ (profile shape); single, bilateral or absent (rising); present or absent (shards); present or absent (feathering); single, bilateral or absent (mounding location); marked, not marked or absent (mounding general morphology)

 > [!WARNING]
 > It is imperative to have the file excel in the main directory "dissertation_steiger_2022" otherwise it won't be loaded correctly

-*Open app*
+*How to run the app*
 1. Go in the unzipped dissertation-steiger-2022-main directory
 2. Right click "SFT_analysis.command" file > open > open
 3. Follow the instructions on the terminal